mollybanks/A1-mollybanks/instructions.md

 cp <PATH1> <PATH2>   # copy a file or directory
 cat <FILENAME>       # display the contents of a file
 ```
 2. Set-up your directory structure for INFO-201.
-It should look like this, shown for a Machintosh OS:
+It should look like this (Mac OS):
 ```
 ~/Documents/info201                  # Your root directory for INFO-201
 ~/Documents/info201/assignments      # Your assignments will go here, in sub-directories